 It is inevitable.
-There will come a day when you meet someone new – usually someone with a 9-to-5 – and they’ll ask you the one question that will make you squeeze your butt cheeks together in anxiety + cause your eyes to glaze over like a deer in headlights :: “So!
+There will come a day when you meet someone new – usually someone with a 9-to-5.
+They’ll ask you the one question that will make you squeeze your butt cheeks together in anxiety and cause your eyes to glaze over like a deer in headlights :: “So!
 What do YOU like to do for fun?”

 Your brain will say, “Ummm, I work!”